 Eventual disinheritance of step-children

 Bob and Margaret are married to each other and both have adult children from previous marriages.
 They draft standard wills, each leaving their full estate to the other.
 They talk about their intention that their estate will be split among all of their children after they are both gone.
 When Bob dies, Margaret gets the full estate but eventually becomes distant from Bob’s children.
-She rewrites her will and leaves the full amount of her estate to her children only.
+She rewrites her will and leaves the full amount of her estate, which includes everything she inherited from Bob, to her children only.